 Bill of fare and timetable for St. Louis to St. Joseph, MO, and return of the Missouri River Thursday packet, Morning Star.
 T.H.
 Brierly, master, and J.B.
 Weaver, clerk.
 The MORNING STAR was built in 1856 and destroyed by fire June 21, 1859.

-To C.F.
-Jackson, Oct.
-3, 1857.
-Letter discussing at length the necessity of salaries to attract good Missouri Supreme Court judges; combating the growing discussion of emancipation of the slaves; Missouri politics; and the completion of the Hannibal and St. Joseph Railroad.
+The papers contain one letter to C.F.
+Jackson on October 3, 1857.
+The letter discusses at length the necessity of salaries to attract good Missouri Supreme Court judges; combating the growing discussion of emancipation of the slaves; Missouri politics; and the completion of the Hannibal and St. Joseph Railroad.

 North Missouri Railroad Subscription Books, 1853-1854, (C1193)